philgzl/tundraden/README.md

 # tundraden
-Analysis and visualization of correlated data from scratch. `tundraden` is an anagram of "redundant".
+Analysis and visualization of correlated data from scratch. "tundraden" is an anagram of "redundant".

 ## Motivation